perico72/thingbomb/SECURITY.md

 ## Supported Versions

-Blooft only maintains the latest version with security updates.
-Due to limitations in extension updates, older versions cannot receive fixes.
+Thingbomb only maintains the latest version with security updates.
+Our websites can typically be set to the latest version by just refreshing.
+As for our extensions, due to limitations in extension updates, older versions cannot receive fixes.

 Additionally, if you find a problem inside an unreleased version, please report it.